huggingface/blog/setfit.md

     <img src="assets/103_setfit/three-tasks.png" width=700>
 </p>
 <p align="center">
-    Fig.3: Comparing Setfit performance against other methods on 3 tasks
+    Comparing Setfit performance against other methods on 3 classification datasets.
 </p>

 On other datasets, SetFit shows robustness across a variety of tasks.
-It outperforms PERFECT, T-Few 3B, ADAPET and fine-tuned vanilla transformers, on many tasks on sentiment, emotion, counterfactual, and unwanted language classification tasks at very few (n=8) and few (n=64) - shot learning scenarios.
-Figure 3 shows a comparison on three chosen tasks: Emotion, SentEval-CR, and Amazon Counterfactual.
+As shown in the above figure, with just 8 examples per class, it typically outperforms PERFECT, ADAPET and fine-tuned vanilla transformers.
+SetFit also achieves comparable results to T-Few 3B, despite being prompt-free and 27 times smaller.

 ## Fast training and inference